alephium/www/src/content/blog/draft_TECH-TALK--2---Explore-the-Mysteries-of-stateful-UTXO--The-Ultimate-Guide-to-Alephium-s-accounting--11e13d0b43d/index.md

 description: 'A discussion with Cheng Wang, inventor of statefulUTXO and founder of Alephium'
 ---

-A discussion with Cheng Wang, inventor of statefulUTXO and founder of Alephium

----

 ###

 **TECH TALK \#2 — Explore the Mysteries of stateful UTXO: The Ultimate Guide to Alephium’s accounting model**